AdaCore/gnatcoll-core/docs/storage_pools.rst

   This package overcomes that limitation, by allocating larger chunks of memory than needed, and returning an address within that chunk which is properly aligned.

+*`GNATCOLL.Storage_Pools.Headers`*
+  This pool allows you to allocate memory for the element and reserve extra space before it for a header.
+This header can be used to store per-element information, like for instance a reference counter, or next and previous links to other elements in the same collection.

+  In many cases, this can be used to reduce the number of allocations, and thus speed up the overall application.